falexwolf/falexwolf.me/research.md

 ## Mapping the coarse-grained connectivity of complex manifolds

 [<img src="https://pbs.twimg.com/media/D2FmvihWkAA9wmG?format=jpg&name=medium" title="Hematopoietic lineages as captured in scRNA-seq from Paul et al., Cell (2015).
 See [P26]." style="width: 250px; margin: 15px 10px 5px 0px"  align="left">](/publications#P24)
-Partition-based graph abstraction (PAGA) aims to reconcile clustering with manifold learning by explaining variation using both discrete and continuous latent variables [[P26](/publications#P26)].
+Partition-based graph abstraction (PAGA) tries to reconcile clustering with manifold learning by explaining variation using both discrete and continuous latent variables [[P26](/publications#P26)].
 PAGA generates coarse-grained maps of manifolds with complex topologies in a computationally efficient and robust way.

 In [[P24](/publications#P24)], we used it to infer the first lineage tree of a whole complex animal - a [Science breakthrough](https://vis.sciencemag.org/breakthrough2018/) of the year 2018.
 It has been benchmarked as the overall best performing trajectory inference method in a review of ~70 methods by [Saelens *et al.* (Nat.
 Biotechn., 2019](https://www.nature.com/articles/s41587-019-0071-9)) [[tweet]](https://twitter.com/falexwolf/status/1113002674209873920).
 PAGA also builds on *diffusion pseudotime* [[P19]](/publications#P19), which defined a robust global measure of similarity among cells.

 {P26}